 SPACE FLIGHT NEWS

-This month I want to feature the launch of the Artemis 1 mission - which is a step along the way to taking humans to MARS.
+Here is an update on the delayed launch of the Artemis 1 mission - which is a step along the way to taking humans to the Moon and eventually MARS.

 Courtesy of NASA

 Artemis I will be the first major test of NASA’s deep space exploration systems.